zayneeh/zayneeh/README.md

 </div>

-## Hi I'm Zainab 👋, a machine learning engineer.
+## Hi there👋, I'm Zainab; a machine learning engineer.

 - 🔭 I’m currently working on a summarization tool for chemical engineering papers
 - 🌱 I’m currently learning about Speech recognition and RAGs